6 Tricks for Nerves – Conquer Stage Fright and Performance Anxiety

 We don’t have to be in a state of anxiety to use selective focus or smile.
-We can play loud when we our attention starts to wane.
+We can play loud when our attention starts to wane.
 Or we can use a defiant tone with ourselves when we don’t feel like practicing something (like scales).
 Like a loving parent, we can be forceful but kind.
 Not a drill sergeant or scolder, but an inner authority figure.

 The more we prepare, the better our chances of having a wonderful experience sharing our good work with friends.

 Hi, I’m Allen Mathews.

 I started as a folk guitarist, then fell in love with classical guitar in my 20’s.
 Despite a lot of practice and schooling, I still couldn’t get my music to flow well.
 I struggled with excess tension.
 My music sounded forced.
 And my hands and body were often sore.
 I got frustrated, and couldn’t see the way forward.
 Then, over the next decade, I studied with two other stellar teachers – one focused on the technical movements, and one on the musical (he was a concert pianist).
 In time, I came to discover a new set of formulas and movements.
 These brought new life and vitality to my practice.
 Now I help guitarists find more comfort and flow in their music, so they play more beautifully.